-At any given moment, there are millions of exchanges happening online.
-New content is continually being published on news, social media networks, and blogs, and some of that information is related to subjects you are interested in.
+As you read this, billions of data transactions are happening online.
+New information is constantly being published on news sites, social networks, and blogs, and some of that information is related to subjects you are interested in.

-Wouldn’t it be great if there was a free and simple way to know what is going on in your niche or industry so that you are not wasting a huge amount of time doing research?
-Well, there is.
-It’s called …
+Wouldn’t it be great if there was a free and simple way to find out what is happening in your niche or industry so that you are not wasting a huge amount of time doing research?
+Well, there is, and it’s called …

 Google Alerts

-Google Alerts is not only great for helping you manage your reputation online, but also for automatically sourcing the latest news about people, brands, companies, or any subject you need to know about.
+Google Alerts is not only useful for helping you manage your reputation online, but also for gathering news about people, companies, or any other topic you are following.

 With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s indexing bots crawl a new web site, blog post, press release, news update, a video, tweet, or any other indexable content related to that topic, you will automatically receive an email or RSS update.
+Whenever Google’s indexing robots (Googlebot) crawl a new web page, blog post, news update, press release, a tweet, video, or any other content related to the topic you’ve subscribed to, it will automatically send you an email or RSS update.

 Let’s go over the simple steps required to start using Google Alerts: